linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/03 Insurance Collars and Other Strategies.md

 In this chapter we discuss forwards, calls, and puts.
 We elaborate on the idea that options are insurance.
 We also examine the link between forward prices and option prices, including the important concept of put-call parity.
 Finally, we look at some common option strategies, such as spreads, straddles, and collars.
 Among your goals in this chapter should be to become familiar with drawing and interpreting profit and loss diagrams for option positions.

-# I. BASIC INSURANCE STRATEGIES
+## I. BASIC INSURANCE STRATEGIES

 There are an infinity of ways to combine options to create different payoffs.
 In this section we examine two important kinds of strategies in which the option is combined with a position in the underlying asset.
 First, options can be used to insure long or short asset positions.
 Second, options can be written against an asset position, in which case the option writer is selling insurance.
 We consider four positions: being long the asset coupled with a purchased put or written call, and being short the asset coupled with a purchased call or written put.

 In this section we use S&R index examples.
-We assume an index price of  \$1000, a 2\% effective 6-month interest rate, and premiums of\$ 93.809 for the 1000-strike 6-month call and 74.201 for the 1000-strike 6-month put.
+We assume an index price of  \$1000, a 2\% effective 6-month interest rate, and premiums of \$93.809 for the 1000-strike 6-month call and 74.201 for the 1000-strike 6-month put.

-# Insuring a Long Position: Floors
+## Insuring a Long Position: Floors

 An analysis has demonstrated that put options are insurance against a fall in the price of an asset.
 Thus, if we own the S&R index, we can insure the position by buying an S&R put option.
 The purchase of a put option is also called a floor, because we are guaranteeing a minimum sale price for the value of the index.

 To examine this strategy, we want to look at the combined payoff of the index position and put.
 We add them together to see the net effect of holding both positions at the same time.

 Table 1 summarizes the result of buying a 1000-strike put with 6 months to expiration, in conjunction with holding an index position with a current value of 1000.
 The table computes the payoff for each position and sums them to obtain the total payoff.
-The final column takes account of financing cost by subtracting cost plus interest from the payoff
+The final column takes account of financing cost by subtracting cost plus interest from the payoff.

 From Chapter 3 of Derivatives Markets, Third Edition, Robert McDonald.
 Copyright © 2013 by Pearson Education, Inc. Published by Pearson Prentice Hall.
 All rights reserved.